mgoren/flgbtqc/teams.md

 ![listening line](/assets/images/listeningline.png)

-The Listening Line for FLGBTQC
+FLGBTQC's Listening Line
+need support or just to be heard?

-The Community Care and Resource team is available for several periods during the week on video.
+The Care team is available for several periods during the week on Zoom.
 See calendar at [https://tinyurl.com/FLGBTQCalendar](https://tinyurl.com/FLGBTQCalendar).

 It is also possible to arrange an individual visit with a listener.
 Contact [care@flgbtqc.org](mailto:care@flgbtqc.org).